tomwilusz/lord-icon-element/docs/welcome.md

 List of available examples:

-- __release__ - This example presents the easiest way to use the Lordicon _custom element_ with released version.
+- __release__ - This example presents the easiest way to use the Lordicon custom element with released version.
 It is not the most efficient method as the entire library (including lottie-web) is initialized by default.
 - __triggers__ - In this example, we present all available build-in animation triggers.
-- __manual control__ - Example of manual interaction with icon and animation.
+- __trigger target__ - Use the target attribute to indicate which parent element should activate the trigger.
+Helpful functionality when building all kinds of links, buttons where we don't want the user to have to point the mouse cursor at the icon to activate it.
+- __customization__ - In this example, we present all customizable attribiutes supported by element.
 - __current color__ - This case study presents, a class built into element: current-color.
 With this class icon will inherit color from parent.
-- __css variables__ - Example usage of css variables to customize colors on supported icons (all icons from system family).
+- __css variables__ - Example usage of css variables to customize colors on supported icons (at the moment all icons from system family).
-- __trigger target__ - Use the target attribute to indicate which parent element should activate the trigger.
-Helpful functionality when building all kinds of links, buttons where we don't want the user to have to point the mouse cursor at the icon to activate it.
-- __customization__ - In this example, we present all customizable attributes supported by element.
+- __background__ - This example presents the use of the element as a content container.
+- __manual control__ - Example of manual interaction with icon and player.
 - __icon loader__ - Example of creating icon loader callback which can be used to provide icon data from alternate sources.
-- __background__ - This example presents the use of the element as a content container.
+- __lazy loading__ - Load icons only when needed.
+- __lazy loading effect__ - Load icons only when needed.
+Fade in icons after load completes.
 - __state__ - This example presents usage for icons state animation.
 It is easier than ever to switch between each motion type to use them as stand-alone animations or combine and create an interactive experience.
 - __custom trigger__ - If none of the provided triggers meet what we need to implement, we allow building custom animation triggers.
-The process is simplified as you inherit from the {@link trigger.Trigger | Trigger} class.
 Provided example show how to create trigger which will reverse animation on second click.
+- __custom trigger in screen__ - This example presents how to build an animation trigger, which plays animation once icon appears in the browser viewport.
+- __custom trigger states__ - Complex usage example of states with custom trigger.
+See how the trash appears, fills, and empties as the user interacts.
 - __lottie light__ - Example of use our element with lottie-web-light which is a lot smaller but don't support expressions (and as a consequence dynamic customization).
-You can use light version in pair with our raw icons.
+You can use light version in pair with our raw icons data.

 ## Related
 - [lordicon](https://lordicon.com/) - Lordicon is a powerful library of carefully crafted animated icons,